Keyboard Shortcuts

 # File Roaming

 Workspace supports roaming for certain configuration files.
 After the environment is destroyed and a new development environment is created, the roaming files can be restored in the development environment.
+Maximum roaming capacity: 64 MB.
+An error will be reported and roaming will fail if the maximum capacity is exceeded.

 # Roaming Content